devlaming/mgreml/README.md

 ### Population stratification

 In the previous part, you may have noticed that `covar.txt` does not include any principal components (PCs) from the genetic data as fixed-effect covariates.
 Perhaps surprisingly, this is perfectly normal for an `mgreml` analysis.

-In fact, in `mgreml`, the file with your covariates should **NEVER** contain PCs from your genetic data, as `mgreml` already removes the effects of population stratification during the so-called canonical transformation.
+In fact, in `mgreml`, the file with your covariates should **NEVER** contain PCs from your genetic data, as `mgreml` already removes the effects of population stratification in the so-called canonical transformation.
 By default, `mgreml` removes the effects of 20 leading PCs from your genetic data.
 The effective sample size is reduced by 20 as a result of this correction for PCs.

 In case you want to change the number of PCs you control for, do **NOT** add these PCs to your file with covariate data.
 Instead, use the `--adjust-pcs` option, followed by the total number of leading PCs you want to control for.
 E.g. `--adjust-pcs 20` is equivalent to the default setting, `--adjust-pcs 40` controls for the 40 leadings PCs, and `--adjust-pcs 0` controls for no PCs at all (not recommended).
 In these three cases, the sample size is reduced by 20, 40, and zero respectively.